fuckyoustan/Ultimate-Rendering-Optimization/README.md

 ## ⚠️ Warning

-- This module ain’t for everyone.
+- This module ain’t for everyone
-- If you’re rocking some fragile proprietary GPU drivers or a phone with OEM voodoo magic — test first, ask questions later.
+- Backup yo’ stuff.
+Always
 - You bootloop?
-That’s on you, not the spider.
+That’s on you, not the spider

 ## 🏁 Final Words